echobot-dev/msgrelay/README.md

 *Part of project Echobot.*

-> Note: This is a pre-release version, and is not yet ready for production use.
+> Note: This is a pre-alpha version, all features are not stable and may be changed in the future.
+Use at your own risk.

 ## Features